 NAB does offer Google Pay to its customers – it was the last of the big four banks to offer Google Pay, not introducing it until April 2018.

 Westpac was the second major bank to offer Google Pay in Australia, introducing then-Android Pay in December 2016.
 It was also made available on its subsidiary companies, St. George, BankSA and Bank of Melbourne.

 Google Pay supported banks in Australia

 A huge number of Australian financial institutions currently support Google Pay, and the list is ever-expanding.
-As of August 2019 there are 72 banks and mutual banks who offered Google Pay.
+Back in 2019, 72 banks and mutual banks who offered Google Pay.
 That list has expanded to 92, and also includes buy now, pay later (BNPL) platforms like Afterpay, Klarna or Zip; money transfer services like TransferWise or Revolut; or simple payment platforms.